Israela Becker, Ph.D.

 I was a senior lecturer at AFEKA – Tel-Aviv Academic College of Engineering (2000-2013), where I taught chemistry-related courses.

 I. Becker and R. Giora.
 The Defaultness Hypothesis: A quantitative corpus-based study of non/default sarcasm and literalness production.
-Accepted for publication in Journal of Pragmatics.
+Journal of Pragmatics, 138, 149-164 (2018) [link]

 I. Becker.
 The good, the not good, and the not beautiful: On the non-obligatoriness of suppression following negation.
 Corpus Linguistics and Linguistic Theory, 11 (2), 255-283 (2015) [pdf]